ivelin1936/Panda-Application/README.md

 ___

 ## Project Functionality
+### Users
+The first registered User should be assigned a role – "Admin".
+Every User after that, should have a role – "User".
+Users have Packages, which are created and controlled for them, by an Administrator.
+Users can view Details about their own Packages.
+When a Package is delivered, a User can acquire it, at which point a Receipt is created with that Package and that User.
+Users can view their Receipts, and details about each Receipt.
+Administrators (role = "Admin") are essentially like normal Users.
+They can also have Packages, which are delivered, acquired and they also have Receipts.
+Administrators can also create Packages for a specific User.
+* They can also view all Pending Packages, and they can Ship them.
+* They can also view all Shipped Packages, and they can Deliver them.
+* They can also view all Delivered Packages, and they can view Details about them.

 ##### The application provide Guest (not logged in) users with the functionality to:
 * Login
 * Register